The Pacific Coast Highway is arguably one of the most famous drives in the entire world.

 Resources for San Francisco

 - Blow your budget and stay the night at the Fairmont San Francisco, one of the nicest hotels in town.
 This gorgeous building mostly survived the 1906 earthquake and captures the Victorian glory with modern amenities.
-Rooms start at about $500/night.
+Rooms start from $179/night, book on Booking.com or Hotels.com.

-- San Francisco has tons of cool neighborhoods, so it’s hard to choose which Airbnbs to recommend… Stick in the heart of the city with this modern studio from $135/night or get to know the Mission by staying in this condo room from $130/night.
+- San Francisco has tons of cool neighborhoods, so it’s hard to choose which Airbnbs to recommend… Stick in the heart of the city with this modern studio from $130/night or get to know the Mission by staying in this condo room from $110/night.
 Yes, SF really is that much more expensive than everywhere else.
 (Get $40 off your first Airbnb stay with this link!)

 - For food, head to Chinatown or Fisherman’s Wharf.
 Both are heavily trodden by tourists (like you), but Boudin Bakery makes the best bread in town, you’ll find the most authentic xiao long bao this side of the Pacific, and Li-Po Lounge has a great Chinese Mai Tai and was a favorite haunt of Bourdain’s.

 - Here’s what to pack for your time in San Francisco and how to spend 3 days in San Francisco if you decide to stay a little longer.

 Pigeon Point can be a fun rest stop along the Pacific Coast Highway or a quirky one-night stop depending on your itinerary.
 As the tallest lighthouse on the U.S. Pacific Coast, Pigeon Point Lighthouse is picturesque, and you can view it from several different angles along the nearby coastline.
 Unfortunately, you can’t climb the lighthouse steps as it has been closed for restoration since 2001.